subh007/atrium-docs-temp/Release16A/ONOS-Router-16A/Hardware-Install-ONOS-Router-16A.md

 For the ONOS based router in Atrium Release 2016/A, you have two choices: [Accton/EdgeCore](http://www.edge-core.com/prodcat.asp?c=1) or [NoviFlow](http://noviflow.com/products/noviswitch/).
+First follow the guide below for setting up the switch of your choice.
+Then ensure that you wire up the hardware switch correctly, by following the [special requirements]().

 ### NoviFlow Installation